2i2c-org/docs/admin/howto/encrypted-support.md

 Sometimes community representatives need to send us *encrypted* information - usually credentials for cloud access or an authentication system.
-We use [age](https://age-encryption.org/) (pronounced *aghe*) to allow such information to be encrypted and then sent to use in a way that *anyone* on the team can decrypt, rather than the information be tied to a single engineer.
+We use [age](https://age-encryption.org/) (pronounced *aghe*) to allow such information to be encrypted and then sent to us in a way that *anyone* on the team can decrypt, rather than the information be tied to a single engineer.
 You'll be directed to this page by 2i2c support if we require something encrypted from you.